Gethe/wow-ui-source/README.markdown

 ### Wintergrasp

 * The internal balance system now only changes when a faction achieves 2 consecutive defenses after an initial capture of Wintergrasp, up from 1.
-More details can be found on our PvP forum.
+More details can be found on our [PvP Discussion](http://forums.worldofwarcraft.com/thread.html?topicId=23329393344) forum.

 Dungeons & Raids
 ----------------